-Seminars are smaller groups of 15 students, meeting for an hour to discuss particular problems and topics with a tutor.
-In each subject, there is usually a fortnightly seminar, for which you are expected to prepare in advance.
+Seminars are smaller groups of 15 students meeting for an hour to discuss particular problems and topics with a tutor.
+In each subject there is usually a fortnightly seminar for which you are expected to prepare in advance.

 Private study is much more important at university than in sixth form or college.
 Learning to use your time to the best effect is an important part of your university career.

 One-to-one supervision will be available for your final year dissertation.
-In addition, at all levels you will have a personal tutor who is available to discuss personal and academic problems.
+In addition, at all levels you will have a tutor who is available to discuss personal and academic problems.
 If you go on placement, you will also be allocated a work placement tutor who will monitor your progress and provide further support if you need it.

-The LLB Law programmes at Brunel offers a unique module in first year, called ‘Legal Skills and Methods’, which provides the foundation for students to start building their employability and legal skills in preparation for finding employment in law, building CVs, and developing confidence in our students when they enter the workplace.
+The LLB Law programme at Brunel offers a unique module in first year, called ‘Legal Skills and Methods’, which provides the foundation for students to start building their employability and legal skills in preparation for finding employment in law, building CVs, and developing confidence in our students when they enter the workplace.

 Regular career events for law students are offered by the University's award-wining Placement and Career Centre and the School avidly supports the professional development of our students.